Where is the Nordic Center located?

 Can we just walk on the trails?

 .
-This guided walking program utilizes our Winter roads and is a great way to learn more about the resort and its surroundings.
-Winter Walking leaves from the Yurt by the Nordic Center daily at 10:15.
+This guided walking program utilizes our winter roads and is a great way to learn more about the Resort and its surroundings.
+Winter Walking leaves from the Yurt by the Nordic Center daily at 10:30 am.
 CLOSE

 What are my options if I don't want to cross-country ski or snowshoe own my own?

 You have lots of options!
 We offer group cross-country ski lessons

 and guided snowshoe treks